 Bailiffs must give you seven clear days’ notice before they visit to take control of goods.
 This is known as the ‘enforcement notice’.
 This period does not include Sundays or bank holidays.
 This gives you a chance to negotiate a payment arrangement based on your budget.

 A bailiff may ask you to agree to making a 'virtual' or non-entry controlled goods agreement (CGA) when they initially contact you by telephone or letter, rather than coming to visit your property to take control of goods.

 If you are considering whether to agree to making a virtual CGA, contact us for advice.

 When your business rates debt is passed to bailiffs, there is no way of applying to the magistrates' court to suspend the bailiff action.

 Do I have to let the bailiffs in?

 You do not have to let the bailiffs into your home.
-The bailiffs are not allowed to force their way into your home unless all three of the following points apply:
+Bailiffs are only allowed to force their way into your home if all three of the following points apply.